372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

             - Print the command: ruby p3_small_program.ruby
             - This will compile and run the program and prompt the user twice for information and then will encode their message to be something new

+------------------------------------------- MILESTONE 4 -------------------------------------------

+(1) p4_class.ruby
+    - This small program shows how to use classes in Ruby.
+It creates a very basic class that only has one method.
+The program will create a new instance of the class with the keyword '.new' and then calls the method inside the class which prints a String to the screen.
+    - To compile and run this program:
+        - Download and save p4_class.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p4_class.ruby
+            - Print the command: ruby p4_class.ruby
+            - This will compile and run the program and will print the method in the class (b) Atom editor:
+            - Load the file p4_class.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will print the method in the class

+(2) p4_methods.ruby
+    - This small program shows how to use methods in Ruby.
+The first method that is called will print an ASCII turtle to the screen and then will return a String.
+After the method returns then it will print out that String.
+The next method that is called will show how methods can take in an array and a pointer to an array.
+    - To compile and run this program:
+        - Download and save p4_methods.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p4_methods.ruby
+            - Print the command: ruby p4_methods.ruby
+            - This will compile and run the program and will print the ASCII turtle and array contents to the screen
+        (b) Atom editor:
+            - Load the file p4_methods.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will print the ASCII turtle and array contents to the screen

+(3) p4_small_program.ruby
+    - This small program shows off the uniqueness with classes and methods within Ruby.
+This short program will compute the average grades for each assignment for all the students and be able to find the max score a student has recieved so far.
+    - To compile and run this program:
+        - Download and save p4_small_program.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p4_small_program.ruby
+            - Print the command: ruby p4_small_program.ruby
+            - This will compile and run the program and will show the averages for each assignment and the max score for a student (b) Atom editor:
+            - Load the file p4_small_program.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will show the averages for each assignment and the max score for a student

+------------------------------------------- MILESTONE 5 -------------------------------------------